scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

 If you deploy containers on the AKS (Azure Kubernetes Service), you don't need to create a `service principal` and `reg-acr-secrets`.
 Your private container registry (Azure Container Registry) can allow access from your AKS.

-1. Specify your private container registry (Azure Container Registry) when you create the AKS cluster.
+1. Specify your private container registry (Azure Container Registry) when you create an AKS cluster.
    * GUI (Azure Portal)
       * At the `Azure Container Registry` parameter in the `Integrations` tab, please specify your private container registry.
    * CLI ([az aks create](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create) command)